 What Are My Career Prospects After Graduation?

-According to the BLS, as of July 2011 employment of health care managers was projected to increase 16% from 2008-2018.
+According to the BLS, employment of medical and health services managers was projected to increase 17% from 2014-2024.
 However, the BLS further stated that employment was expected to grow faster in outpatient care facilities, clinics and private practices than in hospitals.
-The median annual wage for medical and health services managers was $84,270 as of May 2010.
+The median annual wage for these occupations was $92,810 as of May 2014.